 In 2015 his new appraisal of the role of the Auxiliary Units was published as part of the first comprehensive survey of the plans for clandestine warfare following any Nazi invasion in WW2 (Fighting Nazi Occupation: British Resistance 1939 - 45, Pen & Sword Books, 2015).
 This led to a publication of the work of Section D of the Secret Intelligence Service (SIS) across Europe (Section D for Destruction: forerunner of SOE, Pen & Sword Books, 2017).
 See www.mwatkin.com for further details.

 A consistent theme in his research has been a study of the development and impact of popular mythology upon the pattern of historic research and publishing.
 This can be seen in the continued myth of Worcester as the 'faithful city', the romantic (if chilling) stereotypes of WW1 and the development of the popular perception of the WW2 Home Guard as a result of the Dad's Army TV series.
-The first of a series of essays on this topic is published as Myth and Reality: The Second World War Auxiliary Units.
+The first of a series of essays on this topic was published as Myth and Reality: The Second World War Auxiliary Units.
+This is in the course of expansion as a wider study of the Home Guard, to be published in late 2018 / early 2019 as To the Last Man: the Home Guard in War and Popular Culture - escaping the myth of Dadf's Army.
 Historic integrity seems to be increasingly suffering at the hands of media soundbites, some dreadful films, 'artistic interpretation' and fanciful reenactments.
 Another interest is in the development of war photography, for which see his pages on Past Image Photography.